rayan-yu/daily-pennsylvanian-headline-scraper/README.md

+## Usage & 5/14 Update
+Confirmed the scraper still functions as desired per the final HW2 deliverables.

+How to use:
+ - Download the repository
+ - Download dependencies in script.py
+ - Run script.py
+ - Note the output printed and saved into data/daily_pennsylvanian_headlines.json

+## Changes
+I changed the scraper to scrape the newest podcast episode from thedp.com instead of the newest headline.
+I did this by adapting the url requested for BS4 to navigate and finding the first appropriate header in the HTML referring to the podcast episode name as opposed to a headline link.
+This corresponded to a standard-link and h3 element.
+As an avid listener of podcasts via Apple Podcasts myself, this helps me stay updated on what new episodes the Penn ecosystem is providing and their clip of production.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).